Travelling abroad when you have cancer might not affect where or how you travel. But sometimes you could have a few extra things to think about.

 So however you’re travelling, think about how long it will take and whether you can manage the journey comfortably.

-If you'll be travelling by plane and need oxygen, you'll need to arrange this with the airline in advance.
+If you are travelling by plane and need oxygen, you need to arrange this with the airline in advance.
+Allow plenty of time to sort it out because it can take some time.

 Travel companies and some airlines have a medical officer who can give you advice about your journey.

-Almost all airlines will have advice on their website or a customer service department you can contact.
+Almost all airlines will have advice on their website or a customer service department (Specialist assistance) you can contact.
+Let them know about any disability you have and the equipment you might need.

 - early boarding and finding a suitable seat